-Base salary is used to recognize the experience, skills, knowledge and responsibilities required of all our employees, including our executives.
-When establishing base salaries for fiscal year 2013, the Committee considered various data regarding the base salaries of executive officers in comparable positions at other biotechnology companies.
+Base salary is used to recognize the experience, skills, knowledge and responsibilities required of all our employees, including our executives, and to provide a fixed amount of compensation for performing daily responsibilities, and also provide stability and security.
+When establishing base salaries for fiscal year 2014, the Committee considered various data regarding the base salaries of executive officers in comparable positions at other biotechnology companies.
 Additional factors included, but were not limited to, company size, market capitalization, stage of development of a company's products and geographic location.
-The Committee also considered the individual experience level and actual performance of each executive officer in light of Peregrine's needs and objectives.
+The Committee also considered the individual experience level and actual performance of each executive officer in light of our needs and objectives.
 The Committee also reviewed an analysis from Barney & Barney, our independent compensation consulting firm, to ensure that base salaries are competitive and within the competitive range of other biotechnology companies in our peer group.